metasidd/ColorTokensKit-iOS/Readme.md

 # 🌈 ColorTokensKit 🌈
-## 🚧🚧🚧🚧 THIS IS A WORK IN PROGRESS, USE AT YOUR OWN RISK. 🚧🚧🚧🚧
+## 🚧🚧🚧🚧 THIS IS A WORK IN PROGRESS.
+RELEASE COMING SOON. 🚧🚧🚧🚧

 By designers, for developers.